Guth v. Loft Inc.

 Guth v.
 Loft Inc, 5 A.2d 503, 23 Del.
 Ch.
 255 (Del.
 1939) is a Delaware corporation law case, important for United States corporate law, on corporate opportunities and the duty of loyalty.
 It deviated from the year 1726 rule laid down in Keech v Sandford that a fiduciary should leave open no possibility of conflict of interest between his private dealings and the job he is entrusted to do.

 Facts

 Charles Guth was the president of Loft, Inc., a candy and syrup manufacturer, which served a cola drink at its fountain stores.
-Loft Inc's soda fountains purchased cola syrup from The Coca-Cola Company, but Guth decided it would be cheaper to buy from Pepsi after Coke declined to give him a larger jobber discount.
+Loft Inc's soda fountains purchased cola syrup from The Coca-Cola Company, but Guth decided it would be cheaper to buy from The Pepsi-Cola Company after Coke declined to give him a larger jobber discount.
 Pepsi went bankrupt before Guth (and Loft Inc) could inquire about obtaining syrup from Pepsi.

 Guth then personally bought the Pepsi company and its syrup recipe.
 With the aid of Loft Inc chemists, he reformulated the recipe, and soon purported to sell the syrup to Loft Inc.

 He was sued by Loft Inc's shareholders, who alleged that he breached his fiduciary duty of loyalty to the company by failing to offer that opportunity to Loft Inc, instead appropriating it for himself.